 Recently I read this article from Harvard Business Review which attempts to estimate the costs of running meetings in a company.

-Whilst it is useful to measure things like the amount of time you are spending in meetings, we must be careful not to get rid of them altogether.
-Often people try removing meetings by replacing them with electronic communication.
-Instead, we need to have more productive meetings.
+Whilst it is useful to measure things like the amount of time and money you are spending in meetings, we must be careful not to get rid of them altogether.
+Often people try removing meetings by replacing them with emails or other communication.
+Instead, I think we need to have more productive meetings.

 I have noticed a lot of meeting-bashing over the last decade or so, with people saying that meetings are a “waste of time”.

-There are some good reasons you should call meetings with your team.
-As with everything, balance is key, so you don’t want to go overboard where everything is a meeting.
-And you don’t want to do everything by email.
+Meetings are a great way to collaborate, so we shouldn’t get rid of them altogether.
+As with everything, balance is key, so you don’t want to go overboard where everything becomes a meeting.

 You don’t want to be one of those managers who calls pointless meetings.
 They can be costly and a waste of time if they aren’t appropriate.
-The next time you’re thinking of calling a meeting, make sure you thought about these three tips.
+The next time you’re thinking of calling a meeting, make sure you think about these four tips.

-This one may seem obvious, but there are lots of meetings out there without any agenda.
-Even if you have a list of bullet points as my agenda – most of the time, this is all you need.
+This may seem obvious, but there are lots of meetings out there without any agenda.
+Often I just send out a simple list of bullet points as my agenda – most of the time, this is all you need.

 Consider making one of the first points stating the goal of the meeting.
-Talk about what outcome you want to achieved during the meeting.
-Then run through your agenda until you achieve your outcome.
+Talk about what outcome you want to achieve during the meeting.
+Then work through your agenda until you achieve your outcome.

 If someone comes to the meeting without any idea why they are there, that’s a bad sign.

 Sometimes people are invited to meetings “just in case” or “just to listen”.
-You should think carefully whether these people should be invited at all, and remove them if not.
+You should think carefully about whether these people should be invited at all, and remove them if they aren’t necessary.

 Have you noticed that in many meetings, the first part is spent chatting or waiting for late people?
 Don’t let that happen with your team.

-Often, 45 minutes is all that you will require.
-It is slightly longer than 30 minutes, but leaves 15 minutes at the end for the meeting participants to debrief or go to their next location.
-Try this, it has the potential to save time and reduce unnecessary meeting time.
+Often, 45 minutes is all that you will need.
+It gives you slightly longer than 30 minutes, but leaves 15 minutes at the end for people to debrief or get to where they need to be next.

 Most people choose 30 minute or 1 hour meetings.
 Choose 45 minutes.
 You might find this is the perfect amount.

-and I think this applies equally to meetings as for any other work.
-If you book an hour and then finish after 45 minutes, leave the meeting.
+If you book an hour and then finish after 45 minutes, close the meeting.
 Otherwise you can be sure that people will chat for the remaining 15 minutes, because that was what was scheduled.